 Methodologically it is more accurate to start a story about making a film with the theme “Idea of a future film.”
 Then it would be more accurate to disassemble the rules and techniques of video shooting and only then proceed to edit.
 However, most people start filming as soon as they buy a camera.
 They rent whatever they want – a room, an apartment, people in an apartment, a spouse in a bathroom, a view from a window or balcony, pets, etc.

-The first acquaintance with the camera, as a rule, does not bring disappointment, since everything turns out to be very fun and interesting.
-The next step is to shoot a crucial event – a birthday, a meeting, a trip to nature or just a vacation.
-And only after that the question arises of how to make something more serious out of all this.
+The first acquaintance with the camera, as a rule, does not bring disappointment since everything turns out to be very fun and exciting.
+The next step is to shoot an important event – a birthday, a meeting, a trip to nature, or just a vacation.
+And only after that, the question arises of how to make something more serious out of all this.

 Let’s assume that the footage has already been shot, and it is relatively late to think about the idea and the rules of shooting.
 Let’s go straight to making a movie at home.
 We will not touch on the technical part for now.
 Suffice it to say that every Windows computer has at least Movie Maker with help.
 You can spend half an hour studying and then start practicing.

-First Step – Dump the Materials onto Your Computer
+Step 1 - Dump the Materials onto Your Computer

-You can erase the entire cassette or just selected sections.
-One MiniDV cassette will require about 13 GB free disk space, plus leave at least 1GB for Windows itself.
+You can erase the entire cassette or select the sections.
+One MiniDV cassette will require about 13 GB of free disk space and leave at least 1GB for Windows itself.
 If there is only one cassette, it's easier.
 If there are many of them, it is better to transfer only successful and valuable fragments to a computer.

-Third Step – Evaluate the Fragments in Terms of Content
+Step 3 - Evaluate the Fragments in Terms of Content

-The language of video and cinema allows us to show not only what we are saying, but also a little more.
+The language of video and cinema allows us to show what we are saying and a little more.
 Pay attention to any documentary or popular science film.
 Most of the scenes are not directly related to what the announcer is saying.
-And they shouldn't, since video is not a security camera.
+And they shouldn't since the video is not a security camera.